WebOrigami/docs/src/content/framework/intro3.md

 In the `greetings` graph shown above, the keys (labels) for the arrows are the array indices: 0, 1, 2.
 In our About Us site, we want the `team` route to incorporate a person's name: `Alice.html`, `Bob.html`, `Carol.html`.

-To accomplish that, we can use another type of map called `mapKeys`, which changes a graph's keys.
+To accomplish that, we can use another type of map called [mapKeys](/cli/builtins.html#mapKeys), which changes a graph's keys.
 Create an empty file with the following formula name:

 ```console
 teamByName = mapKeys(team.yaml, =name)